dosullivan019/MachineLearning/classification/mushroom_classification.md

 Classification of Mushrooms
 ================

-This notebook will explore what the best machine learning technique is to classify a mushroom as edible or poisonous.
+This notebook will explore what the best technique to classify a mushroom as edible or poisonous.

 **Data Source:** <https://www.kaggle.com/uciml/mushroom-classification>